jiayuchann/jiayuchann.github.io/_posts/2024-06-10-bcactf-writeups.md

 Towards the end of the `gpwd`, we see that it updates the argument to the function to point to the base64 encoded message before returning to a Tokio runtime subroutine.

-Then, it builds a `reqwest` client object, setting up a POST request to `http://localhost:7787/flag` , with the header set to `Authorization: null`, before sending it to the localhost service (at this point I don’t have a web service running locally), so running it resulted in connection refused error.
+Then, it builds a `reqwest` client object, setting up a POST request to `http://localhost:7787/flag`, and header set to `Authorization: null` through `RequestBuilder`, before sending it to the localhost service (at this point I don’t have a web service running locally), so running it resulted in connection refused error.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/3789bc3e-ba0c-45af-9da9-057215b013cc)